 Iraq Travel Warning

 The Department of State warns U.S. citizens against all but essential travel to Iraq.
 Travel within Iraq remains dangerous given the security situation.
 The ability of the Embassy to assist U.S. citizens facing difficulty, including arrest, is extremely limited.
 Private U.S. citizens are strongly discouraged from traveling to Iraq to join in armed conflict.
 The Embassy in Baghdad and the Consulates General in Basrah and Erbil are open and operating.
-This Travel Warning supersedes the Travel Warning dated June 22, 2015.
+This supersedes the Travel Warning dated September 14, 2015.

 U.S. citizens in Iraq remain at high risk for kidnapping and terrorist violence.
 Methods of attack have included roadside improvised explosive devices (IEDs) including explosively formed penetrators (EFPs), magnetic IEDs placed on vehicles, human and vehicle-borne IEDs, mines placed on or concealed near roads, mortars and rockets, and shootings using various direct fire weapons.
 When such attacks occur, they frequently take place in public gathering places such as cafes, markets, and other public venues.